professor-03/Jenkinsfile/README.md

 - in the jenkins localhost server various credentials required for the successful operation was entered.
 - the one problem that was encountered that the jenkins webhost link was limited to only my personal ip so i had to use ngrok to convert it into global ip (took some reference from copilot).
 - then  i wrote the pipeline in the file called "jenkinsfile".
-- after the successful linkage of both the jenkins pipeline and github account, i made a small change in the readme file and that was sufficient to trigger the jenkins pipeline.
+- after the successful linkage of both the jenkins pipeline and github account, i made a small change in the readme file and that was sufficient to trigger the jenkins pipeline..